EDCUtah Announces FY 19's Economic Development Successes and Award Winners

 Dean Luikart, Carlos Braceras, and Salt Lake Community College Honored

 During its annual meeting held September 10, the Economic Development Corporation of Utah (EDCUtah) celebrated significant successes of the past fiscal year.
-In addition, recognized community members Carlos Braceras, Dean Luikart, and Salt Lake Community College for their outstanding leadership in economic development.
+In addition, the organization recognized community members Carlos Braceras, Dean Luikart, and Salt Lake Community College for their outstanding leadership in economic development.

 In FY 19, in collaboration with partners such as the Governor’s Office of Economic Development and local economic development offices, EDCUtah won multiple expansion and relocation projects for high-profile companies such as Infab, Tyson, Stryker, and Lending Club.
 The hard work of the EDCUtah team, its members, its partners, and the community led to: